Huriphoonado/homepage/src/pages/publications.md

 type: publications
 title: Recent Publications
 ---
 Mentorship is important to me.
-Undergraduate students who enrolled in [Vertically Integrated Projects](https://meet.nyu.edu/academics/music-technology-and-accessibility-a-vertically-integrated-project/) are marked with † while Masters students I mentored for thesis credit are marked with ‡.
+Undergraduate students who enrolled in [Vertically Integrated Projects](https://meet.nyu.edu/academics/music-technology-and-accessibility-a-vertically-integrated-project/) are marked with † while Masters students I co-advised for thesis credit are marked with ‡.

 –––